Enough Time for a Ritual

 for the last time,

-she will wear her nightly coffin
+she’ll wear her nightly gown

 and lay her fractured head